 Almost everything that a person does involves language at some point in their lives, from eating a restaurant to conducting a meeting in the office or even talking with a friend.
-Language is an essential part of human society and everything it involves.
+Language and Linguistics is an essential part of human society and everything it involves.

 It assumes that linguistics involves learning lots of different languages; however, it is focused on the workings of language.
 The study of linguistics involves answering the following questions: